tofu-tf/tofu/docs/logging.md

 ---

 ## Installation
-`"ru.tinkoff" %% "tofu" % tofu-version`
-or as a standalone dependency:
-`"ru.tinkoff" %% "tofu-logging" % tofu-version`
+Logging are available as a separate project `"ru.tinkoff" %% "tofu-logging" % tofu-version`

 ## Preface